-I never planned on being an ESL teacher and it was always supposed to be a side job while I finished my BA.
+I never planned on becoming an ESL teacher and it was always supposed to be a side job while I finished my degree.
 I studied translation and I was certain that I would graduate with a job in the field.
-However, machine translation and sites such as DeepL and Lingue had started rising in popularity.
-I soon came to realize that the chances of graduating with a job would be slim due to that.
+However, machine translation software and sites such as DeepL and Lingue had started rising in popularity.
+I soon came to realize that the chances of graduating with a job in translation would be slim due to that.

-Nevertheless, I fell in love with teaching a few months after I started, and I soon realized that it was something that I could see myself doing long-term and even turn into a career.
-I was motivated by the interaction with the students and teaching them was second nature to me.
-I found that teaching was more rewarding and challenging than translation had ever been.
+Nevertheless, I fell in love with teaching English online a few months after I started, and I soon realized that it was something that I could see myself doing long-term and even turn into a career.
+I was motivated by the interaction with the students and teaching felt natural to me.
+I found that teaching English was more rewarding and challenging than translation had ever been.

 No Commute, More Income!

-When teaching English online, the first benefit is the opportunity to work from home.
-This is something that I particularly appreciate during the winter when I don’t need to drive on the icy roads to get to work.
-Another perk is the steady income; I make more than I would make working an entry-level position outside the house.
 Lastly, I teach English one-to-one and it allows me to focus 110% of my attention on the student I have in front of me.
-The students feel more at ease because the class goes at their pace.
+In return, the students feel more at ease because the class goes at their pace.

 The Challenges of Teaching English Online

 That being said, teaching online still comes with its challenges.
 First is the time zone difference.
 It takes a while to get used to the early mornings and, depending on whether or not you are an early bird, it does become difficult in the long run.

 Another big challenge is the language barrier.
 Most of the online ESL companies are based in Asia.
 In most cases, students do not speak English when they first start taking online lessons unless they are older, so they speak in Mandarin quite a bit.
 The students sometimes forget that not all teachers understand nor speak Mandarin.
 Student misbehavior can result from language barrier issues.
 If they have something they are trying to communicate in their first language, they become frustrated.